dreedgibson/Projects/README.txt

 -UBC SPD: Systematic Program Design I II and III.
--Microsoft: JavaScript HTML and CSS Web Development -HKUST comp102x: Introduction to Java Programming Parts I and II
+-Microsoft: JavaScript HTML and CSS Web Development -HKUST comp102x: Introduction to Java Programming Parts I and II -An android application used to calculate the wall thickness of a pipeline according to DNV RP F105 -The Udacity Full Stack Web Developer nanodegree

 Systematic Program Design was removed because Racket does not translate well to github.